msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

   * The cloud services themselves are always changing, even slightly, making technology-specific tutorials obsolete in months.
 For example last year Azure had a "Notebook Service" for running Python notebooks, and now there is this  in place of the regular documentation: [What happened to Azure Notebooks?](https://docs.microsoft.com/en-us/azure/notebooks/quickstart-export-jupyter-notebook-project)
   * There are new services and bundles created all the time that may be competing or superior choices for doing research
   * If you are unsure, ask us.
 See the [contact page](../contact.md) or use our Teams channel.
-During the cloud fellowship we are here to provide some answers, context for what you are seeing, or possible directions to explore.
+During the Cloud Computing Fellowship we are here to provide some answers, context for what you are seeing, or possible directions to explore.
   * Cloud companies have help desks and many resources for anyone using their services or potential customers and we may be able to connect you with those.